MathMaven/MathMaven.github.io/_posts/2015-07-31-find-degree-of-angle-in-semicircle.markdown

 categories: Geometry Circle
 ---

-In the diagram below, AB is the diameter of the semicircle. $\angle$CAB is 45 degrees, E is the midpoint of AC, and DE // AB.
+In the diagram below, AB is the diameter of the semicircle. $\angle$CAB is 45&deg;, E is the midpoint of AC, and DE // AB.
 Find $\angle$ACD in degrees.

 <svg width="250" height="250" style="stroke:rgb(0,0,255);stroke-width:1">